Am I eligible to get a marriage license in Multnomah County?

 What about witnesses?

-You need two witnesses over the age of 18 to make a ceremony valid in Oregon.
+You need two witnesses who are 18 years or older to make a ceremony valid in Oregon.
 Neither the minister or partners involved can act as a witness.
 Witnesses will print their names on the license as verification of their presence.

 What happens after the ceremony?